 I held off sharing this Honey Cake Recipe for a long time because of its origins.
 You see, I got it from my friend Josephine, who got it from her Russian-German Grandmother (after MUCH arm twisting and spying).
-The cake didn’t look like the flat square Honig Kuchen I saw in my Dr. Oetker.
-Now… 25 years ago, I didn’t know that there was such a thing as Russian Germans, but today, it makes total sense, so I’m putting it in the site.
-Obviously, this recipe has gotten changed and adapted over the years from it’s origins in Russia or Germany.
+The cake didn’t resemble the flat square Honig Kuchen I baked from an old family recipe.
+And 25 years ago, I didn’t know that there was such a thing as Russian Germans, but today, it makes total sense, so I’m putting it on the site.
+This recipe has been adapted over the years from its origins in Russia or Germany.
 The addition of brown sugar, for example, is something you probably won’t find in a “German” Honig Kuchen recipe.
 This recipe has traveled a lot of miles.
-(I have an image of a woman traveling across the Atlantic with the recipe on a creased and smudged sheet of paper tucked into her bag).
+(I have an image of a woman traveling across the Atlantic with the recipe on a creased, smudged sheet of paper tucked into her bag).
 When you get down tasting it, you can thank that brave woman for passing it along.
-This is just a really good, and fairly simple cake.
+This is just a delicious, flavorful, and fairly simple cake.

-The flavor of honey shines through in this cake, so do the spices.
-And it’s EXCELLENT with a cup of coffee.
-And although the amount of sugar seems really high, don’t skimp!
+This cake’s honey and spice flavors shine through.
+It’s EXCELLENT with a cup of coffee.
+Although the amount of sugar seems really high, don’t skimp!
 The cake is not overly sweet!
-(Yes it’s more than most German cakes, so I suppose you can reduce if you want, but remember, it makes 2 loaves) Perfect for the Holidays… and the odd Wednesday when you want cake.
+(Yes, it’s more than most German cakes, so I suppose you can reduce it if you want, but remember, it makes 2 loaves.)
+It’s perfect for the Holiday season.

 Honey Cake Recipe

-Even though the ingredient list looks long, this Honey Cake Recipe is very easy to make.
-Just add the wet ingredients to the dry ingredients… mix it all up, pour into 2 Loaf pans and Bake (one to keep, one to give away).
-You can make it look “fancy” by sprinkling some sliced almonds on the top before baking…. or you can sprinkle powdered sugar over the cake before slicing.
+Even though the ingredient list looks long, this Honey Cake Recipe is easy to make.
+Just add the wet ingredients to the dry ingredients, mix it all up, pour into 2 Loaf pans and Bake (one to keep, one to give away).
+You can make it look “fancy” by sprinkling some sliced almonds on the top before baking, or you can sprinkle powdered sugar over the cake before slicing.

-Some of the ingredients sound… um… odd…..
-Orange Juice AND Coffee?
-Don’t question it, it works.
-(And it’s a great way to justify eating Cake for Breakfast).
+Some of the ingredients sound odd.
+Orange juice and coffee?
+Don’t question it; it works.
+(And it’s a great way to justify eating Cake for Breakfast.)
 Bake it low and slow, and enjoy how the house smells.

 German Russian Honey Cake Recipe